Gifts You Should Never Give to Coworkers

-There are no formal business etiquette “rules” that require anyone to give a gift to a co-worker or boss, but many people do exchange gifts at work.
-It is important to remember that giving the wrong gift can convey a message that is too personal, romantic, or even offensive.
-You also run the risk of making the recipient feel uncomfortable if they do not offer you a gift in return or alienating co-workers if your gift is showy.
+Although there are no formal business etiquette “rules” that require anyone to give a gift to a coworker or boss, many people do exchange gifts at work.
+It's important to remember that giving the wrong gift can convey a message that is too personal, romantic, or even offensive.
+You also run the risk of making the recipient feel uncomfortable if they don't reciprocate, or alienating coworkers if your gift seems excessive.

 Gifts That Carry a Discriminating or Demeaning Message

-Never give gifts that could be considered offensive to women, minorities, or any race, culture, groups, or individuals with disabilities—even if presented in the “spirit of fun.”
-It includes cards, gifts, artwork, caricatures, publications, and any other item that could be interpreted as stereotyping or discriminatory.
+Never give gifts that could be considered offensive to women, minorities, or any race, culture, group, or individual with disabilities—even if presented in the “spirit of fun.”
+These include cards, gifts, artwork, caricatures, publications, and any other item that could be interpreted as stereotyping or discriminatory.

 Politically Oriented and Religious Gifts

-Unless someone has specifically asked for a particular political or religious item, book, or gift, do not try to guess on one.
-If you do honor a specific request, keep in mind that the item could still offend someone else in the office and give it wrapped and in private.
+Unless someone has specifically asked for a particular political or religious item, book, or gift, do not try to guess an appropriate one.
+If you do honor a specific request, keep in mind that the item could still offend someone else in the office, so give it to your coworker wrapped and in private.

 Personal Care Products

-Grooming items and sundries are generally too personal to give, especially when given to a member of the opposite sex.
-It includes body and skin care products, perfumes, toothbrushes, hairbrushes, and shaving sundries.
-That scented hand lotion you love might seem like a good idea, but when given to a person with allergies or asthma you are giving a gift that cannot be used.
+Grooming items and sundries are generally too personal to give, especially to a member of the opposite sex.
+If anything, it can send the wrong message about what you think of their hygiene.
+This includes body and skincare products, perfumes, toothbrushes, hairbrushes, and shaving sundries.
+That scented hand lotion you love might seem like a good idea, but your coworker may have allergies or asthma that prevent them from using it.

-All undergarments, and in most cases, any articles of clothing except for hats, scarves, or gloves are not good gifts to give co-workers or your boss.
-A corporate T-shirt is acceptable but may seem a bit on the “cheap” side.
+All undergarments, and in most cases, any articles of clothing except for hats, scarves, or gloves are inappropriate gifts to give coworkers or your boss.
+A corporate T-shirt is acceptable but may come across as a little "cheap."

-If you give jewelry, stick to small, casual items and give them only to members of the same sex unless the gift is being given by a group.
+If you give jewelry, stick to small, casual items and give them only to members of the same sex—unless the gift comes from a group.

 The key to remember when giving jewelry is that some items may be interpreted as a romantic gesture, especially if the jewelry is expensive.
-The best jewelry items to give are inexpensive or moderately priced watches (including pocket watches) or simple, trendy bracelets or pins.
+The best jewelry items to give are inexpensive or moderately priced watches or pocket watches, or simple, trendy bracelets or pins.
 Pearls, diamonds, and gemstones are generally not a good idea if the gift is intended as a casual gesture.